 - Media Influence: The influence of American films and TV shows can’t be understated.
 From rom-com leads to action heroes, British women often encounter idealized versions of American men.

-In my work with couples, I’ve found that relationships build on shared goals and mutual respect.
+In my work with couples, I’ve found that relationships are built on shared goals and mutual respect.
 British women and American men often find common ground in key areas:

 - Independence and Ambition: Both cultures value personal drive.
 A 2021 study from the Pew Research Center showed that 68% of British women prioritize career and personal growth, often aligning with the American ethos of chasing dreams.